Americans for Ben-Gurion University is creating a community of leaders committed to fulfilling David Ben-Gurion’s vision for Israel’s Negev region.

 Participants are asked to make a minimum $5,000 contribution at the conclusion of the two-year program.

-Cohort VI Program Dates
+Cohort VII Program Dates

 For more information, contact your Americans for Ben-Gurion University regional office.